ashishthanki/ashishthanki/README.md

 My name is **Ashish**, and I am a data scientist based in London!

 💛 I love using data to aid in decision making by using data science tools and machine learning to solve problems.
-I am a self taught data scientist that currently works for WSP.
+I am a self taught data scientist and contribute to the open source data science community.
 I share my code on Github, write blogs and spend a lot of my time outside of work learning about data science - it is a hobby!
 I

 🔭 Check out my other websites